Ffin y Parc Gallery

 White Lion Street Gallery, Tenby

-West Wales has a vibrant arts scene and there’s a strong sense of community to the White Lion Gallery, which features work by dozens of local artists, working in all media including ceramics and sculpture.
+West Wales has a vibrant arts scene and there’s a strong sense of community to White Lion Street Gallery, which features work by dozens of local artists, working in all media including ceramics and sculpture.

 National Museum of Art, Cardiff